vzhou842/victorzhou.com/content/posts/2019-11-04-sendy-recaptcha.md

   - "Security"
   - "Programming"
   - "Best Practices"
-description: WIP Description
+description: How I discovered Sendy's reCAPTCHA implementation does nothing and what you can do about it.
 prev: "/blog/avoid-premature-optimization/"
 next: "/blog/minify-svgs/"
 ---

-A few months ago, I wrote a post about [why I switched from Mailchimp to Sendy](/blog/mailchimp-to-sendy/).
-The gist is that Mailchimp got too expensive too fast, and [Sendy](https://sendy.co/?ref=Tl4Ot) was a fully-featured self-hosted option that would save me a lot of money.
+A few months ago, I switched from Mailchimp to [Sendy](https://sendy.co/?ref=Tl4Ot), a self-hosted email newsletter alternative.
+I wrote a whole post about [why I switched from Mailchimp to Sendy](/blog/mailchimp-to-sendy/), but the gist is that Mailchimp got too expensive too fast.

-In the time since I made the switch to Sendy, I've been generally fairly satisfied with the software.
-My email newsletter was steadily growing without any problems... until this:
+Since then, I've been generally fairly satisfied with Sendy... until one day, this happened:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Anyone ever seen spam like this before?
 A while back I started getting spam signups to my email newsletter of the same emails using the gmail period trick (<a href="https://t.co/l85oxrnm0f">https://t.co/l85oxrnm0f</a>)... is the goal here just to get my emails reported as spam? <a href="https://t.co/JXzIxUt0wR">pic.twitter.com/JXzIxUt0wR</a></p>&mdash; Victor Zhou (@victorczhou) <a href="https://twitter.com/victorczhou/status/1162645289213186050?ref_src=twsrc%5Etfw">August 17, 2019</a></blockquote>

-Sendy treats each of these signups as a different user / email address, but because of the [Gmail period trick](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html) they're all actually the same email.
-That means **these email addresses were getting all of my emails multiple times**, which is an easy way to get reported for spam.
+Sendy treats these emails as **distinct**, but because of the [Gmail period trick](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html) **they're actually largely duplicates**.
+That means these email addresses were getting all of my emails multiple times, which is an easy way for me to get reported for spam.

-This incident finally spurred me to invest in protecting my email newsletter (which I probably should've done in the first place).
-I noticed Sendy seemed to have [reCAPTCHA v2](https://developers.google.com/recaptcha/docs/display) support built-in, so I started there.
-I couldn't get the server-side validation to work, though, so I reached out to [Ben, the creator of Sendy](https://sendy.co/forum/profile/8/Ben), for help:
+This incident finally spurred me to invest in protecting my email newsletter (_which I really should've done in the first place_).
+Luckily for me, Sendy comes with [reCAPTCHA v2](https://developers.google.com/recaptcha/docs/display) support built-in!
+I thought it'd be easy to setup, but for some reason I couldn't get it to work with [my custom subscribe form](/subscribe/?src=sendy-recaptcha-post), so I reached out to Sendy for help:

 ![](./media-link/sendy-recaptcha/email1.png)